Lumpy Thinking:

 Ouroborass

-This is in regards to the phenomenom of writers, philosophers, etc. who have taken an insightful idea off onto a tangent and beyond the realm of batfoolery:
+This is in regards to the phenomenom of writers, philosophers, political pundits, etc. who have taken an insightful idea off onto a tangent and beyond the realm of batfoolery:

 I'm reminded of reading a lengthy essay by Dave Sim, the creator of a once-celebrated independent graphic novel (Cerebus the Aardvark).
-Entitled "Tangents", Sim goes off on an elaborate, misogynistic diatribe where he describes, in excruciating detail, topics like spanking, buttocks and women oogling over pet poodles... eventually wrapping it all up to the earth-shattering "conclusion" that all white women consider black men to be the equals of cats and dogs.
+Entitled "Tangents", Sim goes off on an elaborate, misogynistic diatribe where he describes -- in laborious and excruciating detail- -- topics like spanking, buttocks and women oogling over pet poodles... eventually wrapping it all up to the earth-shattering "conclusion" that all white women consider black men to be the equals of cats and dogs.
 O_o

 Fundies are famous for plumbing its deepest depths, but unfortunately, I've even seen Richard Dawkins descend into Ouroborassness.
 Perhaps no one is immune to this...
 I think it demonstrates the limits of human comprehension and the mind's tendency to want to organize and simplify information vs. the messiness and vastness of reality (although it might make for amusing premises and plot devices in cartoons and science fiction).